joe7575/pdp13/manuals/manualXL_EN.md

 A maximum of one hard disk can be connected to the computer.
 The hard disk is accessed via `h/`, e.g. `h/myfile.txt`

-If this block is removed, the data is retained.
-If the block is destroyed, the data is gone too.
+If this block is removed, the data is retained for 40 days.
+The block can therefore be placed in a chest for a short time.
+After 40 days (real days, no game days) the data on the hard disk will be lost.
+So the block should better be placed somewhere.
+If the block is destroyed in any other way, the data is gone too.

 The hard disk supports one level of directories.
 Directory names must be 2 or 3 characters long, including letters and numbers.
 It is advisable to create the following directories.
-Only these directories are searched for executable files or `.asm` files:
+Only these directories are searched by J/OS for executable files or `.asm` files:

 ```
-h/bin - for all executable programs, including the boot file (attention: boot itself must also be adapted)
+h/bin - for all executable programs, including the boot file
-h/lib - for all .asm files that are used as library by the assembler (strcpy.asm, etc.)
+h/lib - for all .asm files that are used as library by the assembler
+        (strcpy.asm, etc.)
 h/ubn - for all own executable programs
 h/ulb - for all own .asm files that shall be used as library by the assembler
 ```